coqui-ai/TTS/mozilla_voice_tts/speaker_encoder/README.md

 Download a pretrained model from [Released Models](https://github.com/mozilla/TTS/wiki/Released-Models) page.

-To run the code, you need to follow the same flow as in TTS.
+To run the code, you need to follow the same flow as in mozilla_voice_tts.

 - Define 'config.json' for your needs.
 Note that, audio parameters should match your TTS model.
 - Example training call ```python speaker_encoder/train.py --config_path speaker_encoder/config.json --data_path ~/Data/Libri-TTS/train-clean-360```